Ada40/fractal-harmonic-framework/UNIFIED_FINITE_CORE_MODEL.md

 ### 6.1 Elimination of Divergent Behavior

-✅ Gradients remain finite
-✅ Latent activations cannot blow up
-✅ Edge-case prompts do not trigger hallucination cascades
+Gradients remain finite.
+Latent activations cannot blow up.
+Edge-case prompts do not trigger hallucination cascades.

 ### 6.2 Stable Internal Identity

-✅ A persistent core creates a mechanical analog of **self-consistency**—something missing in standard transformers
+A persistent core creates a mechanical analog of self-consistency—something missing in standard transformers.

 ### 6.3 Improved Robustness and Interpretability

-✅ Curvature defines the **geometry of meaning**
-✅ Interpretability emerges naturally from structured interior mapping
+Curvature defines the geometry of meaning.
+Interpretability emerges naturally from structured interior mapping.

 ---

 ## 7. Unified Interpretation

-The same mathematical operation—**replacing singularities with structured finite cores**—stabilizes both:
+The same mathematical operation—replacing singularities with structured finite cores—stabilizes both physical field equations and artificial intelligence learning systems.

-- 🌌 Physical field equations
-- 🤖 Artificial intelligence learning systems

 This is a principled unification of:
 - Mechanical modeling